Evansville, IN to St. Paul, MN Movers (NEW 2026 Costs)

 - St. Paul's population is about 158% greater than Evansville.

-- St. Paul's public transportation has a score of 8 out of 10 versus Evansville's higher score of 3.
+- St. Paul's public transportation score of 8 out of 10 is higher than Evansville's score of 3.

 - St. Paul is more walkable than Evansville with a score of 60 out of 100 vs Evansville's 44 out of 100.

 - With a score of 64 out of 100, St. Paul is more bike-friendly than Evansville, which has a score of 43 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city's score, the more suited it is to safely accommodating cyclists.

 - St. Paul's crime rate is higher than Evansville with a score of 50.86 compared to Evansville's 5.0.
 This means that St. Paul neighborhoods are safer than 50.86% of all U.S. neighborhoods, and Evansville neighborhoods are safer than 5.0%.